Rajeshds20/Youtube-Downloader/README.md

 # Youtube-Downloader
-A windows native application developed to download any YouTube Video using its link with specified Quality, in your required Location
+A Windows native application developed to download any YouTube Video using its link with specified Quality, in your required Location

 It is a Stand Alone Application developed completely in Python and the Framework used for GUI development is Tkinter.